This classic and savory slow cooker bone broth recipe is a flavor-packed drink that will nourish and warm you up during cold winter days.

 If you must use an instant pot, your best time is 2 hours on a high-pressure setting.

 I am not keen on leaving the stove on overnight.
-So, if I use the stovetop method, I prepare everything in the morning and keep an eye on it while doing other things at home.
+So, if I use the stovetop method, I prepare everything in the morning and watch it while doing other things at home.

-Nothing beats homemade bone broth, but if you want something quick at the ready for those exceptionally hectic days, you can certainly find it at the grocery store.
+Nothing beats homemade bone broth, but if you want something ready for those exceptionally hectic days, you can find it at the grocery store.

 Look for "Bone broth" in the aisle with all the stocks, broth, and bouillons.
 Some stores carry fresh bone broth in the freezer.

-It usually lasts for a week in the fridge or one year in the freezer.
+It usually lasts a week in the fridge or one year in the freezer.

-They have various choices and flavors to choose from, but it all comes down to what you like.
+They have various choices and flavors, but it all comes down to what you like.

 Recommended